Report 03 / Deliberation systemActive

 What it is

 A compression exercise.
 You take a paragraph about who you are and cut it to a sentence.
 Then cut the sentence to a single word.
-Each cut forces a choice — what you keep and what you drop says a lot about what actually matters to you.
+Each cut forces a choice.
+What you keep and what you drop says a lot about what actually matters to you.

 How it works